-Sacred Scripture/Christ Revealed in Scripture (5020)
+Sacred Scripture/Christ Revealed in Scripture (5020) Gr.
+9 | 1st or 2nd Semester | .5 Credit

 We continue to explore the prophets of ancient Israel and the promise of a Savior.
 Students will connect to the prophets throughout salvation history and leading into the Messianic prophets that connect our salvation to Jesus Christ.
 Students will examine how Jesus fulfilled prophecy and how he is revealed in the New Testament.